abbott567/blog/src/pages/work/portfolio/govuk-wireframing-kit-for-sketch/post.md

 Each component was mapped to the same examples featured in GOV.UK Elements so that it felt familiar and could be cross referenced easily.

-There was examples for both desktop and mobile screens.
+There were examples for both desktop and mobile screens.

 ![A screenshot of version 1 of the GOV.UK Wireframing Kit for Sketch.
 It shows a collection of elements such as inputs and radios.
 They are scaled for desktop screens.](/images/work/wireframing-kit-v1-desktop.jpg)